 Once you’ve mastered this, replace the “sss” sound with a “ssh” for a real challenge.

-Finally, add your flute and replace the hissing with a single pitch, focusing on producing a clear, even tone.
+Finally, add your flute and replace the hissing with a single pitch (B is the best note to use for this exercise), focusing on producing a clear, even tone.
 Make sure you’re not pulsing the air and that you’re achieving an even consistent airflow.

 2. Octave Exercise